mit-satori/getting-started/portal-howto/customization.rst

      ./Miniconda2-4.7.12.1-Linux-ppc64le.sh -b -p `pwd`/miniconda3
      export PATH="`pwd`/miniconda3/bin:$PATH"

-**NOTE** The conda commands tend to hard code full path names as part of their installation.
+**NOTE** - the conda commands tend to hard code full path names as part of their installation.
 So, once the create step is complete, renaming or moving ``/nobackup/users/cnh/projects/condas/cnh-awesome-new-environment``will break the setup.